-The 2013 Johnson Ridge Vineyard Pinot Noir is a blend of 777 (61%) and pommard (39%) clones.
-Each contributes unique characteristics: 777 adds black cherry and blackberry flavors, while pommard adds flavors of plum, minerality, and voluptuous structure.
-The resulting wine has dense mid-palate volume, velvety tannins, and a long, seamless finish, with a hint of forest floor and cinnamon spice.
+The 2014 Johnson Ridge Vineyard Pinot Noir is a blend of 777 (70%) and pommard (30%) clones.
+Each contributes unique characteristics: 777 adds dark color, black cherry and blackberry flavors, while pommard adds plum and a slightly smoky, earthy note.
+The resulting wine has dense mid-palate volume, velvety tannins, and a long, seamless finish, with hints of pomegranate, forest floor and spice.

-The fruit was harvested on October 10th, and spent three days in a cold-soak to extract color.
+The fruit was harvested on September 21st, and spent three days in a cold-soak to extract color.
 Fermentation was completed in small, one-ton bins, and took sixteen days to complete.
-French oak barrels were used for aging, 20% of which were new, and the wine was bottled in March after spending 12 months in barrel.
-Only 40 cases were produced.
+French oak barrels were used for aging, 20% of which were new, and the blend was created in October, after spending 11 months in barrel.
+Bottling was completed in June; only 50 cases were produced.

-The 2012 Denison Cellars Johnson Ridge Vineyard Pinot Noir is unfined, and to prevent any incidence of cork taint, is bottled under a twist-off closure.
+The 2014 Denison Cellars Johnson Ridge Vineyard Pinot Noir is unfined and unfiltered, and to prevent any incidence of cork taint, is bottled under a twist-off closure.